punitdiwan/gatsby-netlify/src/pages/home/index.md

   image: /img/television.png
   imageAlt: JavaScript Wakanda
 title: Meet other JavaScript Developers in Wakanda
-upcomingMeetupHeading: Meetup About to Launch
+upcomingMeetupHeading: Meetup About to Launch Very Soon
 noUpcomingMeetupText: Details to be announced.
 mapsNote: Clicking the pin opens Google Maps in a new tab.
 callToActions: